A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-Intuitively, if one considers a common support hypothesis, then the minimax error is null for $\lambda\to\infty$ since we know for sure that $\alpha_\infty(P,Q)=1$ in that case.
+Intuitively, if one considers a common support hypothesis, then the consistency error is zero for $\lambda\to\infty$ since we know for sure that $\alpha_\infty(P,Q)=1$ in that case.
 So one should lean towards thinking of $\lambda=1$ as the most difficult configuration.
 That being said, despite being widespread in density estimation, the common support assumption is not well adapted to a setting where one desires to estimate $\alpha_\infty$.
 Indeed one would not seek to estimate a value that carries no information (as is the case for $\alpha_\infty$ under the common support assumption).
-Studying the minimax risk for $\alpha_\lambda(P,Q)$ under more general settings and its dependence on $\lambda$ is therefore a very interesting prospect.
-We are currently on working on a minimax lower bound of the risk which would be looking very similar to the expression shown in Theorem~\ref{thm:minimax-upper-bound-via-plugin} up to a sublogarithmic factor. \end{remark}
+Studying the consistency of estimating $\alpha_\lambda(P,Q)$ under more general settings and its dependence on $\lambda$ is therefore a very interesting avenue that we leave to a future work.

+Another interesting direction of future research is proving that the rate of Theorem~\ref{thm:minimax-upper-bound-via-plugin} is (nearly) optimal.
+We are currently working towards this direction by establishing a minimax lower bound that would reveal that the rate of Theorem~\ref{thm:minimax-upper-bound-via-plugin} is optimal up to a logarithmic factor. \end{remark}